 Let us first come to the rough basics (somewhat simplified):

 People can see many colours and a lot of light.
 But there is also something that is not visible to humans.
 For example, there is the infrared light.
 It joins the range of visible red light.
 Its electromagnetic radiation is used in lighting technology in the field of sensor technology (compare passive infrared sensor technology).

-On the other hand, there is the ultraviolet light (=UV- or also black light), which joins the range of the visible violet light.
+On the other hand, there is ultraviolet light (=UV or also black light), which joins the range of visible violet light.

 UV light is divided into UV-A, UV-B and UV-C light.
 This classification is based on the wavelengths of the light.
-UV-A and UV-B radiation is known to us from sunlight and is responsible for the unpopular sunburn.
+UV-A and UV-B radiation is known to us from the light of the sun and is responsible for the unpopular sunburn.